godotengine/godot-docs/contributing/how_to_contribute.rst

 - **Demo projects (GDScript, C#, and making Assets)** We provide new users with `demo projects <https://github.com/godotengine/godot-demo-projects/>`_ so they can quickly test new features or get familiar with the engine in the first place.
   At industry events, we might even exhibit these demo projects to showcase what Godot can do!
-  Help improve existing projects or supply your own to be added to the pool, and join `this channel <https://chat.godotengine.org/channel/demo-content>`_ in the Contributor RocketChat to talk about it.
+  Help improve existing projects or supply your own to be added to the pool, and join the `demo channel <https://chat.godotengine.org/channel/demo-content>`_ in the Contributor RocketChat to talk about it.

 - **Documentation**
   The documentation is one of the most essential parts of any tech project, yet the need to document new features and substantial changes often gets overlooked.